Edexcel Maths Fractions Revision Notes

 Simple Explanation

 A fraction shows how many parts of a whole you have.
-The top part is called the numerator, and the bottom part is the denominator.
-To add or subtract fractions, you need to make sure they have the same denominator.
-You can multiply fractions by multiplying the top numbers together and the bottom numbers together.
+The top number (numerator) tells you how many parts you have, and the bottom number (denominator) tells you how many equal parts the whole is divided into.
+To work with fractions, you often need to make sure they have the same denominator for adding or subtracting, and you can multiply or divide them easily by following specific rules.

 Memory Trick